-Make sure that the genset is level and that it has cooled down.
+Make sure that the genset is parked on a level surface and that it has cooled down.
 Do not check the oil level while the genset is running.

 AWARNING Hot oil can cause severe personal injury.
 Do not check the oil level while the genset is running because hot oil could blow out of the oil fill tube causing burns.